-- For decades, Scribes has presented a "Best Law Review Article" award to the best student-written article from among nominations received. - In Fall 2021, Scribes launched a national survey of law reviews; the results were distributed to law reviews in May 2022 and appear on the Scribes website.
-We will distribute the new survey instrument later this semester. - In March 2022, Scribes started a webinar series for law-review editors. - In August 2022, Scribes published The Scribes Manual for Law Review Editors (Carolina Academic Press); list price: \$45 (also available on Amazon.com. - In March 2023, Scribes held the inaugural National Conference for Law Review Editors.
-The next Conference is scheduled for April 7, 2024 (virtual). - Scribes will soon launch a Canvas site with all Scribes law review webinar and conference recordings and materials.
+- Scribes presents a "Best Law Review Article" award to one or more student-written articles.
+Recipients appear on the Scribes website (Awards section).
+Nominations are due January 15. - Scribes launched a national survey of law reviews; the 2021 results appear on the Scribes website (Law Review Project).
+We will distribute the new survey instrument in October. - Scribes runs a webinar series for law-review editors.
+Past topics are listed on Slide 55. - Scribes publishes The Scribes Manual for Law Review Editors (available through Carolina Academic Press and Amazon.com).
+See Slides 53-54 for more information. - Scribes hosts the National Conference for Law Review Editors.
+The next Conference is scheduled for April 7, 2024 (virtual). - Scribes is launching a Canvas site with all Scribes law review webinar and conference recordings and materials.
+See Slide 56.